Rumor: Cindy McCain to succeed her husband

 But with the Senate so closely divided between Democrats and Republicans, and with it likely to remain so after this year’s elections, this should not be end of the inquiry for Gov. Ducey.
 The key question should be: Where does Cindy McCain stand on the issues?
 What are her politics?

-It seems clear, that she’s a liberal on social issues.
+It seems clear that she’s a liberal on social issues.
 If she serves in the Senate, this might limit her willingness to confirm conservative judicial nominees.
 Then again, it might not.
 Susan Collins is a reliable vote for qualified conservative nominees.

 Beyond social issues, I don’t know where Cindy McCain stands.
 Does Gov. Ducey?
 If not — if he is not confident that Cindy McCain would be at least as reliably conservative as her mostly conservative husband — he should appoint someone else if/when the time comes.